jjconway23/sports-quiz/README.md

         1. The website is fluid, designed with UX at the top of my priorities.
 Each page has  navigation bar, each link descriptive and is designed so that the user can easily remember the design of my page after a couple clicks.
         2. At the bottom of each page there is links to our social media accounts.

     3. As a First Time Visitor, I want to look for a link directing me to what ive come to the site for.
-Attempting my Quiz.
+Attempting a sports Quiz.
         1. Once the new visitor has arrived on the page they are immediately met with a header that explains what the site is for.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.